tocalabs/toca-docs/src/admin/bots.md

 # Bots

 A Bot represents a digital worker that will perform the activities that you have set up in your automation projects.
-Bots can interepret the instructions and actions that have been placed in an activity and run through them in the order defined within the activity.
+Bots can interepret the actions that have been placed in an activity and run through them in the order defined within the activity.

 There are two different types of Bots:
 - GUI - This represents a digital worker with access to a desktop environment, this is best used for desktop based automation where you need to automate a browser or application